 Important is to vigilant as some processers may actually just add the brown colour to disguise most buyers, and therefore you have to feel for the dietary fibre texture while eating to ascertain.

 6. Diabetics should not eat meat or fats at all.

-In fact, lean meats and healthy fats, such as those found in nuts and avocados, can be part of a balanced and healthy meal plan for managing diabetes.
+lean meats and healthy fats can be part of a balanced and healthy meal plan for managing diabetes.